hit-pay/slate/source/index.html.md

 redirect_url | URL where we redirect the user after a payment.
 Query arguments `reference` (payment request id) and  `status` are sent along | https://example.com/callback webhook | URL where our server do POST request after a payment If done | https://example.com/webhook allow_repeated_payments | If set is true, multiple payments can be paid on a payment request link.
-Default value is false | false expiry_date | Time after which the payment link will be expired.Applicable for repeated payments.
+Default value is false | false expiry_date | Time after which the payment link will be expired(time in SGT).
+Applicable for repeated payments.
 Default is Null | 2021-02-02 01:01:01